Technical Support Articles

 Results (694)

-Which phospho-Akt (Ser473) antibody do you suggest for Immunofluorescence (Immunocytochemistry) (IF-IC) with human samples?
+Which β-actin antibody do you suggest for immunofluorescence-immunocytochemistry (IF-IC) in human samples?

 Which nuclear dyes can be used for In-Cell Western assays in combination with DyLight 680-conjugated secondary antibodies?